didiersmith/steve/chapters/mum.md

 "Arrest them," Mum announced.
 The boys looked at her, bewildered.

-"They've escaped," Mum explained, "from a penal colony."
+"They've escaped," Mum explained, "from a penal colony.
+It says here that Elba is a prison, for the criminally ambitious."